iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

       edition: "" # If left blank, Community Edition will be installed.
       ```

    - An optional step.
 The number of IOMesh chunk pods is three by default.
-If you install IOMesh Enterprise Edition, you can deploy more than three chunk pods。
+If you install IOMesh Enterprise Edition, you can deploy more than three chunk pods.

       ```yaml
       iomesh: